bruce-dunwiddie/Linq.Expressions-Examples/Examples/Methods/README.md

     // the value returned from a function is the last expression in its body body,

-    // these is the parameter list being passed in to the lambda body
+    // this is the parameter list being passed in to the lambda body

     // have to use same ParameterExpression instances referenced in
     // expression body definition above to get them to map through Func call